 How does the designated index differ from a relevant broad market index?
-This does not apply to this Sub-Fund.

 Where can the methodology used for the calculation of the designated index be found?
 This does not apply to this Sub-Fund.

 More product-specific information can be found on the website: